In this article, I want to show a practical example of how to set up Gitlab continuous integration for Flutter with test reports.

 Compared to sifting through the log at the top, this is heaven.
 It makes troubleshooting a lot faster.

-Let’s get practical, this is my actual Gitlab CI file (and the repo for the container I am using)
+Let’s get practical, this is my actual Gitlab CI file for Flutter (and the repo for the container I am using)

 The magic lines here are the